Platter of sliced carrots, fennel, and celery with bowl of salsa verde toscana. There are bunches of tomatoes on either side of the platter.

 Tuscan Salsa Verde Recipe + What To Eat It With

-Last updated on March 15th, 2024
+Last updated on October 3rd, 2024

 Did you fall in love with salsa verde toscana (Tuscan green sauce) on your last trip to Italy and looking to recreate it at home?

 Tuscan green sauce is a very easy and quick condiment that will add a ton of flavor and zip to any old recipe, Italian or not.
-Don’t ever be turned off by another plane roasted pork loin because with salsa verde, you can make any simple recipe stand out!
+Don’t ever be turned off by another plain roasted pork loin because with salsa verde, you can make any simple recipe stand out!

 In Tuscany, we add egg and lemon to a basic salsa verde, giving it an extra pop of richness and color.